renskiy/fabricio/examples/apps/django/README.md

 ### DjangoService

-To use Django as Docker service (such as described in 'Docker services' example) one can use `DjangoService` instance:
+To use Django as Docker service (such as described in [Docker services](../../service/service/) example) one can use `DjangoService` instance:

 ```python
 from fabricio import tasks